NYS Provider & Health Plan Look-Up: Frequently Asked Questions

 No, the NYS Provider & Health Plan Look-Up will not display information about providers or facilities that accept Medicaid fee-for-service.
 You should ask the provider if they accept Medicaid fee-for-service before receiving health care services.

 How does the NYS Provider & Health Plan Look-Up display networks for the plans?

 The NYS Provider & Health Plan Look-Up will only provide information on the type of providers and services that participate with the plan.
 For example, there are no primary care physicians (PCPs) in managed long term care partial capitation plans, so you will not see any results if you search for PCPs for that plan type.
 Although a health plan may contract with a provider, the services covered by the health plan are limited to what is included in the member’s benefit package.
 To be on the safe side, members and prospective members should refer to their summary of benefits and coverage to determine costs and covered access to the providers in an issuer’s network.

 What should I do if the data appears incorrect or if my provider says that they do not participate with my health plan, but the NYS Provider & Health Plan Look-Up tool says they do?

-Report any concerns about potentially inaccurate information in the NYS Provider & Health Plan Look-Up by clicking ‘Contact Us’ at the top of the page, selecting the health plan the issue is about, and completing the required fields.
+Report any concerns about potentially inaccurate information in the NYS Provider & Health Plan Look-Up by clicking ‘Contact/Report an Error’ at the top of the page, selecting the health plan the issue is about, and completing the required fields.
 Your concern will automatically be reported to the health plan selected.